 The first noticeable sign of the Basilica of Our Lady of Mercy is the statue of Mary on the top of the church.
 This magnificent statue can be seen for miles around, and many people claim they can see it from the coastline.
 This famous statue of the Virgin Mary shows her with outstretched hands and holding the Infant Jesus.

-When you walk into the church your eyes will be drawn to the front alter.
-This alter is designed to be very close to the alter that was in place during the Renaissance period.
-It is large and breathtaking and the paintings surrounding the alter will leave you in awe.
+When you walk into the church your eyes will be drawn to the front altar.
+This altar is designed to be very close to the altar that was in place during the Renaissance period.
+It is large and breathtaking and the paintings surrounding the altar will leave you in awe.
 The stained glass windows depict different scenes of Our Lady of Mercy and are large and beautiful.

 The church contains the remains of Saint Maria de Casello.
 Saint Marie was born in Barcelona and was baptized in the original Our Lady of Mercy Church in 1230.
 Saint Maria later established her own order of nuns and served in Barcelona.
 Many think she worked closely with those who were captives but were not Christians.
 Always by the water, she also worked to bring faith to those who came to Barcelona by ship.
 Saint Maria de Casello has since become the Patron Saint of ship navigators.